 Design consultant: HDR, Inc.

-Next milestone: Complete 30% Design.
+Next milestone: Complete the preliminary design phase.

 Monthly Project Updates